Storyberg/Blog/_posts/2013-01-27-find-your-one-key-activity.md

 ### Games
 **Value:** Achievement
 **Key metric:** Level up
-*When users level up they're achieving something and they'll be motivated to continue to achievement more.*
+*When users level up they're achieving something and they'll be motivated to continue to achieve more.*

 ### Retail
 **Value:** Revenue